 These pumpkins grow up to a maximum height of 15lbs.
 They are deeply ribbed with an orange exterior.
 They make a great ingredient for baking dishes with pumpkin.

 Long Island Cheese

 Like Musquee de Provence, long island cheese too has a similar shape to a cheese wheel.
 It has pale orange skin with deep orange flesh.
-It is commonly used in pumpkin pie.
+This pumpkin can be used in pumpkin pie.

 Get discounted copies of my cookbook here.